MSP-Greg/SketchUp/docs/SketchUp_13_Constants_Guide.md

 ```ruby
 pt_location = face.classify_point(pt)
 ```
-The below code sample is in the Template_Guide_Code.rb file.
+The below code sample is in the Template_Code.rb file.
 Load, then GuideCode.new.face_1.

 ```ruby
 # must have a model open with at least one face!